Tuberose621/swiftui-chart-architecture/summaries/SwiftUI 学习.md

                 }
             }
         }
-        .navigationDestination(for: PMReport.self) { report in
+        .navigationDestination(for: MyReport.self) { report in
             ReportContentView(csvURL: report.url)
         }
     }